BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CRUD-REST-Node.md

 If you get a 404 error you need to change the ID from `1` to the ID of something that's actually in the database.
 Use `ReadAll()` to find those IDs.

-### Experiment

-And that's it!
-You've called all four CRUD functions plus Find and a variation on Read.
-By now the CRUD and REST patterns should be making sense plus the syntax of how to call Fetch.

-Before leaving this walkthrough, experiment a bit.
-You'll find that `RestSpace` will store more than just cars.
-Try storing other items.
-Or add properties to the car such as Owner or Price.
-Try automating the creation of ten cars at a time and other interesting stuff.
-But please don't overload the database.
-It has a fixed capacity of 1000 items shared between all concurrent users.
-Once you exceed that, it will purge older items.

-### Enhancements (left to the reader)

-Session tokens expire after 90 minutes.
-But every request with a valid token will have an `Authentication-Info` response header containing an updated token refreshed for another 90 minutes.
-This code ignores that update.
-A more advanced client would update the `authToken` global variable with the new value thereby allowing sessions of indefinite length.

-Much of the code in each of the calls is similar.
-Consider how to create a more abstract function that encapsulates all or much of the common code.

 ### Using Async - Await syntax

 In these functions we used anonymous functions to handle the asynchronous responses from fetch calls.
 ECMAScript 8 (version 8 of the standard for JavaScript) introduced the `async` - `await` syntax for working with promises.
 Here is a version of `CreateCar()` rewritten to use `async` - `await`.